Assembly (film): Critical reception

 The film was a massive box office success, particularly in mainland China.

 Perry Lam gave a mixed review of Assembly in the Hong Kong magazine Muse: "There is a huge discrepancy between the sophistication of the filmmakers in their knowledge and application of state-of-the-art techniques, and the naivety and bad faith they place in the value of unquestioning obedience to authority and sacrifice as the highest manifestation of patriotism."

 Kozo, who reviewed the film at the Hong Kong Asian Film Festival 2007, felt that Assembly is a safe commercial movie that does not offend anybody: "In Assembly, war is never really portrayed as a 'cause'.
 The human element is the main focus here, and the sacrifices made by soldiers are to be honoured because they're people, and not members of one side or the other."

 Sequel

-Assembly was quickly followed by a sequel, Assembly 2: The Cold Flame (集结号2-烽火), which was directed by Leon Yang (Yang Shupeng).
-Although it also featured Zhang Hanyu in a leading role, it was actually shot in 2005 and held back by the studio.
+Assembly was quickly followed by a sequel, Assembly 2: The Cold Flame, which was directed by Leon Yang.
+Although it also featured Zhang Hanyu in a leading role, it was shot in 2005 and held back by the studio.
 It was eventually released to capitalise on the success of Assembly.
 The sequel centres on the relationship between a wounded NRA soldier and an orphaned girl during the Second Sino-Japanese War instead of the Chinese Civil War.
 It contains very few war scenes and focuses more on the personal drama between the characters.